tendermint/budget/docs/How-To/cli/README.md

 - `name`: is the name of the budget plan used for display
 - `description`: is the description of the budget plan used for display
 - `rate`: is the distributing amount by ratio of the total budget source
-- `budget_source_address`: is the address where the source of budget comes from
+- `source_address`: is the address where the source of budget comes from
-- `collection_address`: is the address that collects budget from the budget source address
+- `destination_address`: is the address that collects budget from the source address
 - `start_time`: is start time of the budget plan
 - `end_time`: is end time of the budget plan

 ```json